LucasCW917/Task-CLI/README.md

 After compilation, you can directly access the application through the terminal.

 Usage:
-To reset or initialize, execute:
+- To reset or initialize, execute:
+`task-cli -init`

+- To add a task:
+`task-cli -add "name"`

+- To remove a task:
+`task-cli -pop "name"`

+- To list out your tasks:
+`task-cli -list`